BezaAbebe/final_project/README.md

  - odel Training: Fitted a Random Forest model using RandomForestClassifier from Scikit-learn.
  - Prediction and Evaluation: Evaluated the model's performance using metrics such as accuracy, precision, and recall.

+# Supervised Learning (Random Forest)

 ## Model Optimization Process
 - Parameter Tuning:
    - n_estimators: Tested values: 100, 200, 300, 500, 750, 1000
    - max_depth: Tested values: 10, 15, 20, 35

+## Results

+- Classification Report
+     - Accuracy: 79%
+     - Precision for Non-severe: 92%
+     - Precision for Severe: 35%
+     - Recall for Severe: 55%

+Overall, the model is strong in predicting "Non-severe" cases but less effective for "Severe" cases.
+This indicates potential risks in misclassifying severe accidents, either by failing to predict them or overestimating their likelihood.

+## Recommendations

+Further efforts could include experimenting with different hyperparameters or balancing techniques to improve the model's ability to accurately predict severe cases.
+Continued fine-tuning will be important as the model is applied to real-world data to ensure it performs consistently well across all classes.